iranzo/iranzo.github.io/content/redkendoc/redken-en.md

   - `welcome`: outputs the text when a new user joins the chat, replacing "\$username" by user name
   - `usernamereminder`: Set this `False` to stop reminding new users to get a username to get the most out of karma commands.
   - `inactivity`: Set this to the number of days without user activity before kicking it out.
+  - `removejoinparts`: Set this to automatically remove 'User XXX has joined' or 'User XXX has left' messages from the groups.

 ## Extra commands